ka-de/cringe.live/content/docs/linear/_index.md

 3. If the position vector of a force {{< katex >}}\mathbf{F} = [10, 20, 0]{{< /katex >}} is {{< katex >}}\mathbf{r} = [2, 1, 3]{{< /katex >}}, calculate the torque about the origin using the cross product.

 ---

-## Kolmogorov-Arnold Networks

----

-Kolmogorov-Arnold Networks (KANs) are a type of neural network inspired by the Kolmogorov-Arnold representation theorem.
-They are proposed as promising alternatives to Multi-Layer Perceptrons (MLPs)